-Your student may be eligible to have one or more of their fees waived.
-For information on fees and fee waivers, please contact an administrator at the School and/or review the school fees materials provided on the School's website.
-(School Fees Posters and Notices, Fee Waiver Policy, Fee Waiver Applications, Fee Waiver Decision and Appeal Form, etc.).
-If you file a fee waiver request with the School and the request is denied, you may appeal the School's decision.
+Notice to Parents: Your student may be eligible to have one or more of their fees waived.
+For information on fees and fee waivers, please contact an administrator at the school and/or review the school fees materials on the School's website (School Fees ~~Posters and~~ Notices, Fee Waiver Policy, Fee Waiver Applications, Fee Waiver Decision and Appeal Form, etc.).
+If ~~the parents of the student your student~~ you files a fee waiver request with the school and the request with the School is denied, you may appeal the School's decision.